 Instead of focusing on the best signup bonus or the highest earn rate, some travellers prefer a credit card they can think of as a kind of partner on their journeys.
 That’s where the Scotiabank Passport Visa Infinite Card comes into play: It was clearly designed for world travellers.

 The card comes with no foreign transaction fees, so you’re saving money whenever you make a purchase in a foreign currency.
-You also get six free annual airport lounge passes each year, travel insurance and a sign-up bonus currently worth $300.
+You also get six free annual airport lounge passes each year, travel insurance and a sign-up bonus currently worth $250.
 This card is a great option for people who want just one credit card that they can use at home and abroad without many worries, while taking advantage of the variety of travel benefits included.
 Another bonus: as a Visa card, users can be assured of wide acceptance, wherever they are in the world.

 - Annual fee: $139